-Across all sectors, respondents cited the business environment (high prices of raw materials and low prices of manufactured goods; rising fuel prices); COVID-19 related concerns (another wave/variants which would cause more lockdowns and dampen investor confidence); business financing (including cost of credit, liquidity constraints, delays in Government disbursements) and taxation (high taxes, delays in processing refunds) as the key factors that could constrain growth over the next 12 months.
+CEOs are most concerned with the challenging business and regulatory environment and the country's economic performance.
+Compared to March 2021, there is also increased concern over the COVID-19 pandemic with fears over the possibility of a fourth wave with the probability of new variants which could lead to more lockdowns and dampen investor confidence. of manufactured goods; rising fuel prices); COVID-19 related concerns (another wave/variants which would cause more lockdowns and dampen investor confidence); business financing (including cost of credit, liquidity constraints, delays in Government disbursements) and taxation (high taxes, delays in processing refunds) as the key factors that could constrain growth over the next 12 months.